Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to join multiple servers so that I can participate in different communities.
 - As a user, I want to leave servers so that I can manage my participation in different communities.
 - As a user, I want to have the ability to delete all my data from a server when I leave it so that I can ensure my privacy and data security.
+- As a user, I want to have the ability to opt-out of server backups so that I can control whether my data is included in server-wide backup and restore features.
 - As a user, I want to download/export my data from the ConnText platform so that I can keep a backup or transfer it to another platform.
 - As a user, I want to access the ConnText platform from multiple devices so that I can stay connected regardless of the device I use.
 - As a user, I want to access the ConnText platform from any web browsers so that I can use it on any device without installing additional software.